 Obtaining practical legal skills are an important aspect of this Master as well: you are expected to enhance your cross-cultural communication skills and to submit written and oral pleadings, writing reports, memoranda or case studies.

 Why study a Master in Laws in Rotterdam?

 This LL.M. prepares you to work towards an international legal career.
-This includes becoming a legal advisor or civil servant at a national ministry, European and/or International Institution.
+This includes becoming a legal advisor or civil servant at national, European or even international public organisations.
 Other opportunities include a career in an international law firm, diplomacy, at an NGO or in the consulting and lobbying industry.
 Or, you may continue your career in the academia.

 You have a solid grounding in all aspects of legal practice.
 You're well up on current developments and recent case law.
 Your research skills and written and verbal skills are at a high academic level.

 If you wish to study the effects of economic integration on the rule of law, democracy and human rights in theory and practice, this is your master!